grrrwaaa/courses/datt4950/evo.md

 > After sorting it is convenient to print out the candidates, their fitness, etc, so we can see how the evolution proceeds.

 After evaluating, we create a new generation of candidates, broadly derived from the previous, but with fitter candidates being more likely to be progenitors.
 The simplest method is to pick a parent at random, but biasing toward the lower indices.
 (A simple trick to do this is for the nth child to use a the parent at index ```random(n)```.)

+> This is called *stochastic universal sampling*: it draws samples from the entire range, but selects fitter individuals more often than less-fit candidates.

 We must also introduce some variation (mutations) while generating new genotypes at this point.
 The simplest method is to introduce a branch with a predetermined probability to randomize a gene rather than copy from the parent, e.g.: